Shimba Hills National Reserve Day Trip from the Coast

 - October to November (Short Rains): Just like the long rains, this time dampens the landscape to a vibrant and green color.
 Trails may be muddy when the occasional showers come during the afternoon, and now there are fewer visitors, which leaves the scenery really pretty to look at.

-Shimba Hills National Reserve is a solid choice for backpackers looking for a dose of nature.
+Shimba Hills National Reserve is a solid choice for backpackers looking for a dose of nature

-Shimba Hills National Reserve Entrance Fees (2025)
+Shimba Hills National Reserve entrance fees

 Shimba Hills National Reserve is a national reserve located in Kenya, just off Diani Beach and the town of Kwale; it is protected by the Kenya Wildlife Service (KWS).
 The fees per category and season according to the visitor type is indicated below: